How Many Calories Do Cats Need? Vet-Based Guide

 Daily Calorie Chart by Cat Weight (Adult Indoor Cats)

-For exact numbers based on age and activity level, use the Cat Calorie Calculator.
+For precise, personalized numbers, use the Cat Calorie Calculator.

 Calorie Needs for Kittens

-Kittens burn calories extremely fast.
-They need more calories per pound than adult cats.
+Kittens require more calories per pound than adults.

 0–4 Months (Rapid Growth)